GaurabKundu1/Analyzing-Foreign-Direct-Investment-FDI-for-Business-Strategy---A-Case-Study/README.md

 Unlike indirect investments, FDI requires control over various aspects, such as technology and management.

 Large firms typically engage in FDI, seeking to establish a significant presence in foreign jurisdictions.

+### Key Analytical Objectives

+a)Which sector receives the maximum direct funding for a given year?

+b)Which sector receives the minimum direct funding for a given year?

+c)Is there any trend of overall foreign direct investment

+d) In what fashion can the sectors be grouped for comparision?

+e) Which sectors reported high growth in FDI in last 5 years?

+f) Which sectors reported lowest growth in FDI in last 5 years?

+g)Which sectors reported the most variation overall?

+h)What is the proportion of each sector in FDI?

+i)Are there some specific clusters that are present here?

+j)What is the forecast for next year?